 Submissions will be judged based on the criteria listed on the SCAN Health Design Competition homepage under the “Judging Criteria” dropdown.
-Submissions will be reviewed by a panel of judges including experts in supply chain, logistics and health system transformation, and HTG leadership.
-Their purpose is to adjudicate competition submissions with the support of the SCAN Health team to assemble submissions, provide criteria for judging, and facilitate the judging panel to determine the winning submissions.
+Submissions will be reviewed by a panel of judges including experts in supply chain, logistics and health system transformation and Eastern Health leadership.
+Their purpose is to adjudicate competition submissions with the support of the SCAN Health team to assemble submissions, provide criteria for judging and facilitate the judging panel to determine the winning submissions.
 The judges’ decision is final, and participants will be allowed to view their final score only, upon request.

 Are there any rules, terms or conditions to the competition?

 On the SCAN Health Design Competition homepage, you will find the respective “Competition Rules” and “Terms and Conditions” dropdowns that contain pertinent information for participation in the competition.

 My question isn’t here, who do I contact for more information?

 You can contact the administration team on the online platform under the tab “Ask a Question”.
 Alternatively, please e-mail info.SCANHealth@uwindsor.ca and we would be happy to answer any questions you may have and provide more information.